liwenxi/liwenxi.github.io/content/publication/lyu2024icassp/index.md

 ---
-title: Semantic Enrichment for Video Question Answering with Gated Graph Neural Networks'
+title: Semantic Enrichment for Video Question Answering with Gated Graph Neural Networks

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here